Velingrad: Religion

 In the town most of the inhabitants are Orthodox Christians, in the surrounding villages the population is composed mainly of Muslim Bulgarians (Pomaks).
 They are ethnic Bulgarians with Bulgarian as their mother tongue, but profess Islam.
-Islam has spreaded slowly and gradually in the Chepino valley.
+Islam has spread slowly and gradually in the Chepino valley.
 The number of Muslims was also increased afterwards when the Greek Patriarchate imposed exorbitant taxes on the Christian population who refused to pay them.
 Then the Greek bishop Gabriel of Plovdiv complained to the pasha, who went to settle the accounts.
 Some of the rebellious population chose to convert to Islam rather than pay the corresponding levies to the Greek Church.

 There is also a Congregational community in the city, part of the Union of Evangelical Congregational Churches.

 Velingrad has an Aromanian community, being one of the few places in Bulgaria where Aromanians live.
 An Aromanian cultural organization exists in Velingrad.

 Culture, education and architecture

 There are eight schools (five of them high schools), three reference libraries (chitalishtes), about 100 hotels (some of which five-star), a stadium and a city orchestra.